marcopennekamp/lore/articles/typed-components.md

 TODO: How can we deal with circular dependencies?

 TODO: How can we instantiate classes that require components without making them components?

+### Accessing Components

+TODO: How can we access components of a generic type `Any has Part`, where the name of the component is not known?

 ### Adding and Removing Typed Components